 Why Does Data Annotation Matter?

 In short, data annotation matters because AI itself matters.
 Most of us interact with AI/ML products daily—ChatGPT and Gemini being two well-known examples.
-Other popular services, like Google Translate and Yandex Maps, are also specialized ML models.
-AI/ML has broken out of its niche and now significantly influences everything from self-driving cars and medical diagnostics to virtual assistants and social media analytics.
+Other popular services, like Google Translate and Apple Maps, are also specialized ML models.
+AI and machine learning have broken out of their niche and now significantly influence everything from self-driving cars and medical diagnostics to virtual assistants and social media analytics.

 Types of Data Annotation